 Year 1 is common to all our creative and cultural industries courses.
 You will explore visual communication techniques, use of design software, storytelling and design thinking.
 You will learn individually and as part of a team of creative partners and professionals.
 You will examine the management and strategy of creative enterprises, and the history and development of art and design practice.

-This module builds the skills and understanding needed to create and deliver effective visual and verbal communications, through Design Thinking.
-You will be introduced to theories on perception and communication and will apply them to the analysis of persuasive visuals used in advertising communications and marketing messages.
-You are simultaneously introduced to a fundamental set of conceptual and practical, thinking and decision tools.
+This module builds the skills and understanding needed to create and deliver effective visual and verbal communications.
+Students will be introduced to theories on perception and communication and will apply them to the analysis of persuasive visuals used in visual communications.
+Students are simultaneously introduced to a fundamental set of conceptual and practical tools.

-Practical project tasks will give you the opportunity to develop or enhance your digital design software skills through the creation of visual concepts, hacks, short/long form video narratives, content creation for social and experimentation with VR and emerging platforms to explain the possible visual identities of an event, campaign or product.
-Drawing on Design Thinking, a creative problem solving approach and technique, you will learn to examine and redefine problems through close observation, and investigate the use of empathy with users.
+Practical project tasks will give students the opportunity to develop or enhance their industry standard software skills, supported by our technicians.
+Through the creation of visual concepts, video narratives, content creation for social and experimentation with emerging platforms, students will explain the possible visual identities of an event, campaign, or product.
+Students will learn to examine and redefine problems through close observation and investigate the use of empathy with users.
 User experience, interface design and prototyping are used to enhance the quality of communication and the explanation and sharing of ideas.
-Concept testing then helps reveal the match between the problem and the solution.
-The module develops the principle that decision making can be enhanced and innovation more likely if the attitudes and processes of design are applied to organisational decisions, services and activities.

-This module enables you to create a critical, historical and theoretical framework within which to investigate and understand practices of creativity in relation to art, design and culture.
+This module enables students to create a critical, historical, ethical and theoretical framework within which to investigate and understand practices of creativity in relation to art, design and culture.

 The module explores the connections between creativity and social and cultural change by focusing on a variety of case studies both historical and contemporary.
-It will place emphasis on the ways in which significant moments in cultural history, and the creative products and solutions that emerge from them, have been shaped by the input of multiple stakeholders who inhabit a variety of positions from artists and designers, to muses, theoreticians, patrons and engineers.
+It will place emphasis on the ways in which significant moments in cultural history, and the creative products and solutions that emerge from them, have been shaped by the input of multiple stakeholders who inhabit a variety of positions from artists and designers to muses, theoreticians, patrons and engineers.
+The module will examine ethical issues that emerge around cultural and creative practices and theory.

-With a close focus on analysis of key case studies, a series of lectures, hacks, seminars, workshops, and tutorials will support your own emerging research interests and encourage the development of your historical knowledge, critical thinking and research skills.
+With a close focus on analysis of key case studies, a series of lectures, seminars, workshops, and tutorials will support students' own emerging research interests and encourage the development of their historical knowledge, critical thinking and research skills.

-The module thus helps you to make sense of the concerns emerging in your own disciplines and to take a critical and analytical view of your own ideas, motivations and interests and how these views can translate into commercial project work.
+The module thus helps students to make sense of the ethical concerns emerging in their own disciplines and to take a critical and analytical view of their own ideas, motivations and interests and how these views can translate into commercial project work.

 You will study the principles and skills of design and marketing communications in depth.
 You will focus on user experience, especially the digital journeys of customers.
 You will also learn design and prototyping software for website and app development.
 You will study conceptualisation and visualisation, visual narratives and storyboarding, artwork commission, branding, entrepreneurship, managing risk, project management and strategy.